 And those--and more--are the reasons we ski.

 SKIING IS A LIFETIME SPORT.
 My son learned while 1 year old (he was nearly 2), another person, now an instructor, started skiing when he was 58, and I have started persons into skiing in their 70s.
 Many skiers continue actively into their 80s.
 Yet how many of us learned other sports as youths--football, baseball, basketball--and still practice them?
-It is hard to find enough persons to field teams and times when they can, let alone spots where games can be played.
+It is hard to find enough persons to field teams and times when they can get together, or to find spots where games can be played.
 Skiing, on the other hand, can be done with any combination of others, or alone.
 And there are plenty of ski areas in most areas of the U.S. and many areas of the world.
 Because skiing is a lifetime sport, if one enjoys physical activity it is well worth learning.
 Perhaps learning to ski or to ski better would go a long way to improve the health of Americans.

 [Here may I insert a "political" statement?
 My campaign is to have skiing itself and sports like skiing that can be practiced a lifetime--such as tennis, golf, swimming, bicycling, inline-skating--become the sports we spend our tax dollars on in our school athletic programs rather than the traditional team sports that get those dollars now but are seldom engaged in once out of school.]